-- They are reside near to CPU and used immediately by CPU.
+- They reside near to CPU and are used immediately by the CPU.

 - Registers holding the memory location are used to calculate the address of the next instruction.

 - In terms of MCU’s registers are special memory regions

 - These special regions map to or control some peripherals